 No. All transcripts must be mailed directly to the PNCB from the Registrar's office of the educational institution.

-Please refer to the eligibility web page to review detailed transcript requirements.
+Please refer to the eligibility requirements to review detailed transcript requirements.

 Once the candidate receives notification